SpenceKonde/DxCore/megaavr/libraries/DxCore/README.md

   } else {
     if (disableAutoTune()) {
-      Serial.println("Cant disable autotune - strange, it should be on! ");
+      Serial.println("Can't disable autotune - strange, it should be on! ");
     } else {
       Serial.println("Disabled autotube... ")
     }